-Internally generated cash flow, bank borrowings and amount due to a director of subsidiaries are the general sources of funds to finance the operations of the Group.
-The majority of the Group's banking facilities are subject to floating rates and are renewable annually.
-Amount due to a director of subsidiaries is subject to fixed rate and repayable on demand.
+Internally generated cash flow is the general source of funds to finance the operations of the Group.
 The Group's liquidity risk management includes making available standby banking facilities and diversifying the funding sources.
 The Group regularly reviews its major funding positions to ensure it has adequate financial resources in meeting its financial obligations.